-Lower School class size currently ranges from 12 – 20.
-The Middle School grades vary from 18 to 28 students total, each section consisting of academic cohorts of 15 or less.
+Lower School class size currently ranges from 18 – 20.
+The Middle School grades vary from 24 – 36 students total, each section consisting of academic cohorts of 18 or less.
 Middle School elective classes are multi-age and range from 8 to 12 students.
 Middle School Advisory groups average 12 studnts per advisor.

 How long is the school day?

 Day begins at 8:20am and ends at 3:20pm for both Lower and Middle School.

 Do you offer an extended day program?
 Enrichment classes?

 Yes.
 The After Care Program is available in the Lower School from 3:20pm to 5:00pm for all Blue Oak families.
 Middle School students may choose to participate in the After Care Program and will be brought over to Lower School by an administrator.